-This summer course management memo includes new information about the LMS transition to Brightspace, in addition to needed information to help ensure: (1) your students understand your academic expectations, (2) you have access to information about resources that are available for you and your students, and (3) you are aware of policies and procedures to fulfill your teaching and administrative responsibilities.
+This spring course management memo includes information to help ensure your students understand your academic expectations, you have access to information about resources that are available for you and your students, and you are aware of policies and procedures to fulfill your teaching and administrative responsibilities.
 Please read this memo carefully.